rlangc/30-Day-HTML/README.md

     Day 25-27: Continue building on your multi-page website.
 Add interactive elements.
     Day 28: Cross-browser testing and validation of HTML/CSS.
     Day 29: Debugging HTML/CSS, using tools like Chrome DevTools.
-    Day 30: Final review and deployment: Learn how to publish your website using services like GitHub Pages or Netlify.
+    Day 30: Final review and deployment: Learn how to publish your website using services like GitHub Pages or Netlify

 Additional Resources:

 Use online platforms like Codecademy, freeCodeCamp, or Coursera for guided lessons.
 Practice regularly on platforms like CodePen or GitHub.
 Join communities and forums, such as Stack Overflow or the subreddit /r/webdev, for support and feedback.

 By following this plan, you'll build a solid foundation in HTML and CSS, and be well on your way to creating beautiful, functional websites.